edwardsmith999/TTCF4LAMMPS/README.md

 Quickstart
 ----------

-The TTCF code is designed to run in LAMMPS.
-First, the Python interface for LAMMPS (https://docs.lammps.org/Python_module.html) must be installed.
+The quickest way to try out TTCF4LAMMPS is to download using the Python package manager,

+    pip install TTCF4LAMMPS

+This is built on the unofficial Python packaged version of LAMMPS (https://pypi.org/project/lammps/), which uses mpich to provide parallisation and requires Python 3.7 or later.
+This will probably be fine for most users as it will be fairly up to date and should run with your own input files.
+However, if you are working on a supercomputer, have a version of LAMMPS already installed with Python bindings, or you have developed custom modules, then the Python interface for LAMMPS (https://docs.lammps.org/Python_module.html) can be installed manually.
 Installation instructions are provided on the LAMMPS page for Windows, Linux and Mac here: https://docs.lammps.org/Python_install.html.

-After installation, to check the Python LAMMPS interfaces works as expected, open Python and try to import the lammps module.
+After installation by `pip` or manually, to check the Python LAMMPS interfaces works as expected, open Python and try to import the lammps module.

     python

     >>> import lammps
     >>> lmp = lammps.lammps()

-To use the TTCF, start by running the example case, first clone the repository,
+Then, TTCF4LAMMPS is simply a package, so you can clone the repository,

     git clone https://github.com/edwardsmith999/TTCF.git

-next install the prerequisite,
+install any missing prerequisite from,

     mpi4py
     numpy
     matplotlib

+and ensure you can import TTCF, either `sys.path.append` to include the path to the TTCF folder or running

+    python setup.py install

+and check TTCF works with

+    from TTCF import TTCF
+    test = TTCF.TTCF(global_variables=[], profile_variables=['vx'], Nsteps=51, Nbins=100, Nmappings=4)

-then navigate to the TTCF folder and run,
+To use the TTCF, start by running the example case, navigate to the TTCF folder (use `git clone https://github.com/edwardsmith999/TTCF.git TTCF` if you haven't already) and run,

-    cd TTCF
     python run_TTCF.py

 For mpi4py, a version of MPI is required, either [mpich](https://www.mpich.org/) or [openMPI](https://www.open-mpi.org/) should work.
 This allows the code to run in parallel, which should speed up the example by as many cores as you run it on, for example if you have a 4 core CPU,